What Kind of Car Wash Is Right for You?

 A car wash can keep your vehicle looking clean, and regular washings can also help maintain its finish, says Consumer Reports.
 But how do you decide what type of car wash to use?

 If you’re unable or uninterested in washing your car at home, you may have options when it comes to choosing a car wash facility.
 Here’s a look at some of the features commonly found at different types of car washes.

-When might you choose a self-service car wash?
-Someone who likes to wash his car by hand but either can’t do so at home or likes to take advantage of professional tools and supplies might want to check out a self-service car wash may be a good option.
+If you like to wash your car by hand but can’t do so at home or like to take advantage of professional tools and supplies, a self-service car wash may be a good option.

-When might you choose a self-service car wash?
-If you want the attention to detail only a human being can provide — but you don’t want to get your hands soapy — or if you want your car washed while you shop, a hand-wash service may be the right choice for you.
+If you want the attention to detail only a human being can provide, but you don’t want to do it yourself, a hand-wash service may be the right choice for you.

-When might you choose an automated car wash?
-If you’re in a hurry, an automated car wash can be a time-saver — but it’s smart to take some precautions.
-Keep an eye out for any warning signs posted at the car wash entrance — they often suggest removing any exterior items, such as antennae, to help avoid damage.
+Keep an eye out for any warning signs posted at the car wash entrance — they often suggest removing exterior items, such as antennae, to help avoid damage.
 If you have a pickup truck with an exposed bed, make sure the bed is empty before entering the car wash.

 Some automatic washes have employees who towel-dry the cars.
 Angie’s List suggests that you consider letting your car air dry instead, to help avoid potential scratches from towels that have been used on multiple vehicles.

 If you’re still not sure what type of car wash is right for you, consider asking your mechanic or neighbors for suggestions.
 You can also check the Better Business Bureau’s rating of local car wash facilities.